The Nicene Creed is the definitive statement of faith for the Body of Christ, the Church.

-The Eastern Orthodox maintain that one part of the Church does not have the authority to change what is the property of the whole Church.
+Orthodox Christians maintain that one part of the Church does not have the authority to change what is the property of the whole Church.
 Since Canon VII of the Third Ecumenical Council at Ephesus in AD 431 is still in effect, a true Ecumenical Council can only change the Nicene Creed.
 Roman Catholics believe that the Council of Lyons in 1274 was ecumenical.
 Whether or not it was ecumenical depends on your view of the jurisdiction of the pope, so that goes back to the issue of the papacy.
-Protestants inherited use of the filioque clause from the Roman Catholic Church.
+Some Protestants inherited use of the filioque clause from the Roman Catholic Church.

 The Importance of the Nicene Creed Today

 The Church formulated the Nicene Creed before it selected certain apostolic writings, calling them the New Testament, and declared them to be Holy Scripture.
 Another way of looking at it is that God chose the people who were bound by the Nicene Creed to affirm the contents of the New Testament, thereby endorsing the theology of the Creed.
-The Nicene Creed is therefore a reliable test of our interpretation of the New Testament.
+The Nicene Creed is, therefore, a reliable test of our interpretation of the New Testament.
 If we are at variance with the Nicene Creed, we are in error.
 Therefore, whoever denies the theology of the Nicene Creed must also deny the theology of the New Testament, and whoever upholds the New Testament, as Holy Scripture must also affirm the theology of the Nicene Creed.

 In the beginning, the Church did not have a formal creed, nor did it have a formal list of the books in the New Testament.
 Then it formulated the Nicene Creed to express its doctrines and to serve as a test of orthodox teaching.
 Therefore, for a while, there was a Church with the Nicene Creed but, even though it used the books of the New Testament as Holy Scripture, it had no official statement saying that they were.
 After the Church accepted the Nicene Creed, it made a formal list of the books in the New Testament.
 Therefore, whoever attempts to reconstruct the ancient Church with an official list of New Testament books but without the Nicene Creed is reconstructing an imaginary church that never existed.
-This doesn’t mean their church is invalid, it just means that it isn’t a historic reconstruction, because in any part of Church history in which there was an official list of New Testament books, the Nicene Creed was the official expression of faith and the final test of orthodoxy.
+This doesn’t mean their church is invalid, it just means that it isn’t a historical reconstruction, because, in any part of Church history in which there was an official list of New Testament books, the Nicene Creed was the official expression of faith and the final test of orthodoxy.

 The Nicene Creed in Worship